kwicktom/scripts/buildtools/README.md

 ###Dependencies

-* Either UglifyJS or Java Closure Compiler can be used (included)
+* Either UglifyJS, Java Closure Compiler (included) or Java YUI Compressor can be used (included)

 __For Python__
 * Python (2 or 3)